apache/cordova-plugin-file/doc/index.md

 device.
 See [this page](http://developer.android.com/guide/topics/data/data-storage.html) for an extensive discussion of the various possibilities.

-Previous versions of thie plugin would choose the location of the temporary and persistent files on startup, based on whether the device claimed that the SD Card (or equivalent storage partition) was mounted.
+Previous versions of the plugin would choose the location of the temporary and persistent files on startup, based on whether the device claimed that the SD Card (or equivalent storage partition) was mounted.
 If the SD Card was mounted, or if a large internal storage partition was available (such as on Nexus